There are a ton of sites claiming to be the best websites to get free stuff.

 What “Legit Score” Means

-You’ll see a “Legitimacy Score” from 1-10 for every site I mention.
-This isn’t just a random number.
-It’s a rating based on trustworthiness, ease of use, and overall value.
+You’ll see a “Legitimacy Score” from 1-10 for every website I mention.
+This isn’t a random number.
+It’s a rating I assign based on a strict checklist to make sure you only see the best of the best.

 What “Last Verified” Means